#1 Ranked Children’s Hospital by U.S. News & World Report

 Besides our busy Boston practice, Children's physicians see 500 to 600 patients every week at our locations in Lexington, Weymouth, Peabody and Waltham.

 Our surgeons perform an over 5,000 surgical procedures each year.
 And because of the knee joint's limited capacity for self-repair, Boston Children's Sports Medicine Research Laboratory is looking for a way to help jump-start the knee into healing itself.

 As one of the first comprehensive, multidisciplinary programs, Children’s Orthopedic Center is the nation’s largest and most experienced pediatric orthopedic surgery center, performing more than 6,000 surgical procedures each year.
-Our program—consistently ranked among the top three by U.S.News & World Report—is the preeminent care center for children and young adults with congenital, neuromuscular, developmental and post-traumatic musculoskeletal problems.
+Our program—ranked #1 by U.S.News & World Report—is the preeminent care center for children and young adults with congenital, neuromuscular, developmental and post-traumatic musculoskeletal problems.

 The Sports Medicine Division provides comprehensive medical coverage for the Boston Ballet, one of the leading professional dance companies in North America, with more than 50 full-time, top-trained dancers and an internationally-acclaimed repertoire.
 In addition, through a unique partnership with the Division of Sports Medicine, students from Boston Ballet’s summer dance program—one of the premier ballet training programs in the nation—receive physical therapy from Children’s specialists with expertise in dance-specific injuries.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”